Touring All-Season Tire Road Test - November 2025 - Test 7 - Winter 2026 Update

 Test Summary

 As always when we finish a test, it's fun to look at what we learn by assembling the particular mix of tires we have, and how they shake out once we've looked over all the subjective accounts of drives and the objective data.
-Considering this test included two categories, we saw interesting comparisons between the manufacturers who had both represented, as well as quite a range of results.
+Considering this test included two categories, we saw interesting comparisons between the manufacturers who had both represented, as well quite a range of results.

-Goodyear's Assurance WeatherReady2 taking top honors for the group wasn't particularly surprising, we were impressed by the Grand Touring All-Season tire when we tested it last year, and just as pleased this time around.
-It's an impressive mix of comfort and capability that exemplifies the "do everything" attitude of the category well.
-Almost equally impressive is its brand sibling: the Assurance MaxLife2.
-It might have been merely mid-pack in wet conditions, but we found it to be quite a bit quieter during the on-road portion of the test, and the best in the test for ride comfort.
+Almost equally impressive compared to its brand sibling: the Assurance MaxLife2.
+It might have been a step down in wet and snowy conditions, but we found it to be quite a bit quieter during the on-road portion of the test, and the best for ride comfort.
 If there were any two tires that crystalize the goals of their respective categories well, it's the Goodyear duo here.
+A fellow Standard Touring All-Season tire: Bridgestone's Turanza EverDrive serves an interesting inversion - it was decently capable in the snow, but just not quite as comfy on the road or as nimble in the dry.

 Other Tire Tests